CaiGroup/dna-seqfish-plus-multi-omics/README.md

-# Two-layer DNASeqFISH+ Downstream Analyze
+# Spatial multi-omics data analysis
 ***
-Two-layer DNASeqFISH+ is a method high-resolution, multi-omics profiling
+DNA seqFISH+ is a method for high-resolution, multi-omics profiling in cell culture and complex tissues.
 <br>
-This repository contains experimental materials, scripts for imaging processing, barcode calling and processed data used in paper: link
+This repository contains experimental materials, scripts for imaging processing and downstream analysis.
 ***
 # Organization to get start
 | Directory | Subdirectory               | Contents                                                                                                  |